Platelet Rich Plasma Therapy (PRP)

 What Does PRP Therapy Help Treat?

-PRP therapy is primarily used to promote the healing of musculoskeletal conditons caused by either injury or illness.
-PRP therapy can be used to treat common problems such as; ligament tears and sprains, muscle tears, luxating patellas, intervertebral disk disease (back and neck pain), osteoarthritis, tendonitis, elbow dysplasia, hip dysplasia and in some cases, skin and dental issues.
+PRP therapy is primarily used to promote the healing of musculoskeletal conditions caused by either injury or illness.
+PRP therapy can be used to treat common problems such as ligament tears and sprains, muscle tears, luxating patellas, intervertebral disk disease (back and neck pain), osteoarthritis, tendonitis, elbow dysplasia, hip dysplasia and in some cases, skin and dental issues.
+Dr. Radica is also currently evaluating the effect of PRP in the treatment of perianal fistulas, pannus, corneal ulcers etc

 How Effective is PRP?